 I have a little story to share about this one.
 There are a few curricula out there that everyone seems to recommend.
 I would rather not name names, but to give you a hint – they both start with the letter A. If you’ve been homeschooling a while, you will probably figure it out.
 I remember one that came highly recommended when I was just starting out.
 I had an opportunity to give it a thorough look over, but chose to only purchase one small booklet.
 What seemed to be the go-to book at the time for teaching phonics, turned out to be one of the wackiest ways to learn to read for us.
 We abandoned it quickly, and I found something else to where I didn’t feel like I was teaching “Stuttering 101. ”

 More recently, we tried another popular curricula among middle schoolers.
-As a science-lover, I was attracted to those books like the north and south poles of a magnet!
+As a science-lover, I was attracted to those books like the poles of a magnet!
 Within the first two months of using them, the attraction quickly wore off.
 They were killing our love for science, but I still saw a glimmer of potential in them.
 I improvised and managed to have a good year of science.

 Guess what?
 I fell into that same trap again a couple of years later.
 This time, it wasn’t necessarily the magnetic attraction that enticed me to buy.
 It was the popularity contest that these books had been winning for years.
 They must be the best, right?
 Absolutely not.
-I felt the science was ok, but could not get past the publisher’s forced ideas and slanted agenda throughout the text.
+I felt the science was okay, but could not get past the publisher’s forced ideas and slanted agenda throughout the text.
 As a Bible believer, science books should be about science and how the Bible showcases it, not rants about someone’s perceived worldview.